infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - define time-limited actions in the app with no ability to extend that limit

-#### Additional notes

-This guideline covers point 2.2.1 Timing Adjustable - Level A of the WCAG standard.

 ---

 ### Pause, Stop, Hide

 Moving, blinking, or scrolling, or auto-updating content in the app.

+*This guideline covers point 2.2.2 Pause, Stop Hide - Level A of the WCAG standard.*

 #### ✅ Success technique(s)